 "She was sharp as a tack," said John Weber, who knew Lawrence for more than 50 years.

-"She hadn't lost her mind," said Alan Derr, veteran Boise attorney who counted Lawrence as a former client and close friend.
+"She hadn't lost her mind," said Allen Derr, veteran Boise attorney who counted Lawrence as a former client and close friend.

 Each person BW spoke with conceded that Lawrence struggled with mobility and had difficulty making change at the store; however, Derr, Weber and many more close friends of Margaret said her mental capacity was no less than it had been years before.